SushrutMishra/Personal-Projects/README.md

 # Personal-Projects
-A repository for my stater projects
+A repository for my starter projects